(Photo courtesy Chris Baker Evans Photography)

 "I think the biggest thing that we've done and the most important thing that we've done is we've managed to unite people."

-Groups like Del-Chesco United for Pipeline Safety, the Pipeline Safety Coalition and Uwchlan Safety Coalition have taken action by testifying in front of Congress, commissioning risk assessments and filing complaint after complaint with state regulatory agencies.
+Del Chesco United for Pipeline Safety, Uwchlan Safety Coalition, and Middletown Coalition for Community Safety have all testified at house and senate hearings before the Pennsylvania State Legislature.
 Municipal government has also gotten involved.
 On March 11, the Delaware County District Attorney’s Office and the Office of the Pennsylvania Attorney General announced a joint investigation into allegations of criminal misconduct by ETP regarding Mariner East.
 (Sunoco has not responded to Generocity’s request for comment.)

 From our Partners